taybro23/AboveBoard_MS4/README.md

 Rating wire up with product rating
 - I have implemented ratings on my site through reviews, but have not wired these up to the actual products.
 This is something that should be done due to other users then being able to see the ratings that it has received without having to look through the reviews themselves.

+Delete product reviews
+- Giving the user and admin access to delete the review from the product details page would be benificial for the user if they left the review in error, or reviewed the wrong product.
+It would be quicker to access for the admin of the site.

 Shoe Sizes rather than XS, S etc.
 - At the moment, I have got all sizes across the site set up as XS, S, M etc. and this is not how shoe sizes work.
 I tried to implement this, but the way I set up my shoe categories did not work with what I wanted, so I would more than likely have to redo my product fixtures to implement this.